 What is this bacteria?

-The Centers for Disease Control and Prevention has reported 68 infections across the United States, including in Illinois.
-Three people have died, and eight others have lost their vision.
+The Centers for Disease Control and Prevention has reported 81 infections across 18 states, including Illinois.
+Four people have died, and 14 others have lost their vision.
 Four people had an eyeball surgically removed because of the infection.

 The drug-resistant bacteria found in the drops — Pseudomonas aeruginosa — can infect both immunocompromised and immunocompetent people.
 It’s commonly found in soil and water.
 According to the CDC, the most at-risk patients are those who are on a ventilator, using a catheter or healing from surgery or burn wounds.